-9 Id. at 39.18(c)(3).
+&lt;sup>9 Id. at 39.18(c)(3).

-The CFTC's Core Principles are focused on returning a CCP to full operation as quickly as possible, and to limit any potential systemic contagion from a disabling cybersecurity event.
-There is no provision relating to the CCP assisting its members with their own obligations relating to a breach at the CCP.
-This is not to say that there are no notification requirements at a CCP following a cybersecurity breach - it is a reflection of the fact that the only such notification requirement flows upward (to the CFTC) rather than outward (to members): "(g) Notice of exceptional events.
-A derivatives clearing organization shall notify staff of the Division of Clearing and Risk [of the CFTC], or any successor division, promptly of: (1) Any hardware or software malfunction, security incident, or targeted threat that materially impairs, or creates a significant likelihood of material impairment, of automated system operation, reliability, security, or capacity; or (2) Any activation of the derivatives clearing organization's business continuity and disaster recovery plan."
-10 SEC The SEC has operational risk provisions for the CCPs it regulates that are more vague than those of the CFTC.11 A CCP must establish and maintain written policies and procedures reasonably designed to: "(4) Identify sources of operational risk and minimize them through the development of appropriate systems, controls, and procedures; implement systems that are reliable, resilient and secure, and have adequate, scalable capacity; and have business continuity plans that allow for timely recovery of operations and fulfillment of a clearing agency's obligations."12 Similarly, the SEC also requires CCPs to:
+This is not to say that there are no notification requirements at a CCP following a cybersecurity breach - it is a reflection of the fact that the only such notification requirement flows upward (to the CFTC) rather than outward (to members): (g) Notice of exceptional events.
+A derivatives clearing organization shall notify staff of the Division of Clearing and Risk [of the CFTC], or any successor division, promptly of: (1) Any hardware or software malfunction, security incident, or targeted threat that materially impairs, or creates a significant likelihood of material impairment, of auto- mated system operation, reliability, security, or capacity; or (2) Any activation of the derivatives clearing organization's business continuity and disaster recovery plan.
+SEC The SEC has operational risk provisions for the CCPs it regulates that are more vague than those of the CFTC.
+A CCP must establish and maintain written policies and procedures reasonably designed to: (4) Identify sources of operational risk and minimize them through the development of appropriate systems, controls, and procedures; implement systems that are reliable, resilient and secure, and have adequate, scalable capacity; and have business continuity plans that allow for timely recovery of operations and fulfillment of a clearing agency's obligations.
+Similarly, the SEC also requires CCPs to:

-"(17) Manage the covered clearing agency's operational risks by: (i) Identifying the plausible sources of operational risk, both internal and external, and mitigating their impact through the use of appropriate systems, policies, procedures, and controls; (ii) Ensuring that systems have a high degree of security, resiliency, operational reliability, and adequate, scalable capacity; and (iii) Establishing and maintaining a business continuity plan that addresses events posing a significant risk of disrupting operations."
-13 10 Id. at § 39.18(g).
+(17) Manage the covered clearing agency's operational risks by:

+(i) Identifying the plausible sources of operational risk, both internal and external, and mitigating their impact through the use of appropriate systems, policies, procedures, and controls; (ii) Ensuring that systems have a high degree of security, resiliency, operational reliability, and adequate, scalable capacity; and (iii) Establishing and maintaining a business continuity plan that addresses events posing a significant risk of disrupting operations."
+There is, however, no requirement for a CCP to notify a member of a security breach affecting its information. &lt;sup>10 Id. at § 39.18(g).

-11 See 17 C.F.R. § 240.17AD-22.
+&lt;sup>11 See 17 C.F.R. § 240.17AD-22.

-12 Id. at § 240.17AD-22(d)(4).
+&lt;sup>12 Id. at § 240.17AD-22(d)(4).

-13 Id. at § 240.17AD-22(d)(17).
+&lt;sup>13 Id. at § 240.17AD-22(d)(17).